caleanunoah/DefHacks/README.md

 ## About This Project
 FlexClinic is a hackathon project that we five created.
-Its an Artificial Intellegence and and Augmented Reality app to assist users with physiotherapy based on the issue diagnosed by the custom Machine learning model for the symptoms.
+Its an Artificial Intellegence/Augmented Reality app to assist users with physiotherapy based on the issue diagnosed by the custom Machine learning model for the symptoms.
 Due to Covid-19 most clincs and hospitals are really busy and often you might not find a spot.
 We use a custom traffic routing algorithm to sort clinics available for you.
 Users can consult a doctor and proceed with the app for virtual treatment or